Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Main documents required

-Identification card of at least 2 persons who will constitute the entity.
-Also, the social pact shall be registered before the National Registry, specifically at the Mercantile Registry.
+Identification card of at least two (2) persons who will constitute the entity.
+Also, the Social Pact must be registered with the National Registry, specifically at the Mercantile Registry.

 Involvement of notary, company register, governmental authorities

-The social pact must be notarized by a Public Notary in a public deed.
+The Social Pact must be notarised by a Public Notary in a public deed.
 Thereafter it is submitted to the National Registry for its registration.

 Timing (estimate)

-If it is submitted by the digital platform, it may take 2 days.
-If it submitted “by paper” at the National Registry it may take one week.
+If it is submitted online, it may take two (2) days.
+If it is submitted "by paper" at the National Registry, it may take one (1) week.
+However, in special cases for both modalities could take up to 15 days.

 Main costs, including registration and similar fees (excluding legal fees)